RetroPie/RetroPie-Docs/docs/Arcade.md

 RetroPie's arcade emulators come in two main flavors: [MAME](MAME) and [FinalBurn](FinalBurn-Neo).

 [MAME](MAME) is the most well-known and works with thousands of games.
-[FinalBurn](FinalBurn-Neo) is optimized for classic beat-em-up games like those from [Neo Geo](Neo-Geo) and Capcom.RetroPie includes multiple versions of both MAME and FinalBurn.
+[FinalBurn](FinalBurn-Neo) is optimized for classic beat-em-up games like those from [Neo Geo](Neo-Geo) and Capcom.
+RetroPie includes multiple versions of both MAME and FinalBurn.
 Older versions require less processing power, but newer versions support more games and feature more accurate emulation.

 Use this table as a guide when choosing an emulator version: